saralein/java-server/UsingTheServer.md

 A route-less router will be used if `router` is not set.

-### `.use(Middleware middleware)`

-`use` adds custom middleware to the server.
-Requests will pass through custom middleware in the order in which they are applied by `use` before moving into the static middleware (if set) and finally the router.

-Custom middleware should implement the `Middleware` interface (see [Setting Up Middleware](#setting-up-middleware)).
-The server includes implementation for some custom middleware (such as basic authorization), but these must also be added with `use`.

-Custom middleware is not set by default.

 ### `.start(int port)`

 Once the above methods are used to configure the server, use `start` with a valid port number to start the server.